- How do national holidays work in Japan?

 Constitution Memorial Day is another national holiday in Japan.
 It was officially enacted in 1984 in order to celebrate the establishment of The Constitution of Japan, the fundamental law in Japan published in the previous year.
 It is currently held on May 3rd, and known as a part of Golden Week along with other national holidays such as Showa Day and Greenery Day.

 Greenery Day is a national holiday to be celebrated on May 4th.
 It was originally held on April 29th until 2006, and later replaced with Showa Day according to the law amendments about national holidays.
 It encourages people to get familiar with nature and relax through natural experiences.

 Children’s Day (Golden Week)

 Health-Sports Day is annually celebrated on the second Monday of October.
 It was established in 1966 in an attempt to enhance a consciousness for physical health and strength among citizens through sports.
-Around the day, a lot of schools organize sports event and students can enjoy some different kind of sports and compete with other classes on this school event.
+Around the day, a lot of schools organize sports events and students can enjoy some different kinds of sports and compete with other classes at this school event.

 In 2020 and 2021, this holiday is moved to July 23rd.

 Mountain Day is a new national holiday which was newly established in 2016.
 It is held on August 11th and the fundamental concept is similar to Marine Day.
 It encourages Japanese people to get familiar with mountains and appreciate the blessing.
 As it is close to Obon season which usually starts around August 13th, it is widely recognized as a part of it, composing one of the longest holidays in Japan.